Artisan Sourdough Bread Recipe

 Most breads use commercial yeast to give rise to bread doughs.
 They are quick, easy and generally no nonsense.
 But what happens when you don’t have yeast on hand?

-Sourdough bread uses a “starter”, a naturally fermented mixture of flour and water that will give a beautiful rise to your baked goods…without the use of yeast.
+The secret to a good sourdough bread is that it uses an active “starter”, a naturally fermented mixture of flour and water that will give a beautiful rise to your baked goods…without the use of commercial yeast.
+Instead, it’s a wild yeast.
 The process takes longer but is so, so easy once you get started with it.
 It’s really a lot of hands off time.

-Because of the natural fermentation, the bread has a “sour”, tangy flavor that is just amazing.
+Because of the natural fermentation, the bread has a “sour”, tangy flavor with air pockets and a chewy texture.
 The longer you keep your sourdough starter going, the better the flavor it will have!

 There are a few things you’ll need to have on hand if you want your bread to turn out in the best possible way.